-Future Is The New Past Mac OS
+- Future Is The New Past Mac Os Sierra

 Every once in a while, usually once per decade or so, there is one big change that happens in tech that affects everything.
 Not just that, but it also affects our everyday lives.